Alice Through the Looking Glass (2016 film): Plot

-Alice tries to console him, but he remains certain that his family survived the attack of the Jabberwocky.
-The White Queen, believing that finding the Hatter's family is the only way to restore his health, sends Alice to consult Time and convince him to save the Hatter's family in the past.
-The White Queen warns Alice that history will be destroyed if a person's past and present selves meet.
-Upon entering the Castle of Eternity, Alice finds the Chronosphere, an object that controls all of time in Wonderland.
-After Time tells Alice that altering the past is impossible, she steals the Chronosphere and travels back in time, shortly after finding the exiled Red Queen in Time's care.
-The Red Queen orders Time to pursue Alice, who accidentally travels to the Red Queen's coronation.
-There, a younger Mad Hatter mocks the Red Queen when the royal crown does not fit her abnormal head.
-When her crown breaks, the Red Queen throws a tantrum that causes her head to swell.
-Her father deems her unfit to rule and passes the title of queen to her younger sister, the White Queen.
+Alice tries to console the Hatter, but he remains certain that his family is still alive.
+Seeing it as the only way to restore his health, the White Queen sends Alice to consult Time and convince him to save the Hatter's family in the past.
+The Queen warns Alice that history will be destroyed if a person's past and present selves meet.
+In Time's Castle of Eternity lies the Chronosphere, an object that controls all of time in Wonderland.
+After Time tells Alice that altering the past is impossible, she steals the Chronosphere and travels back in time.

-Alice learns of an event in both the Queens' pasts that causes friction between the two, and she travels back in time again, hoping to change the Red Queen's character and stop the Jabberwocky from killing the Hatter's family.
-The young White Queen steals a tart from her mother and leaves the crumbs by her red sister's bed.
-When confronted by their mother, she lies and lets her sister take the blame, causing the red princess to run out of the castle.
-Alice sees her about to run into a clock being carried across the square and believing this to be the event that changes her head she shoves the clock out of the way, but the red princess still falls and hits her head.
+The exiled Red Queen orders Time to pursue Alice, who accidentally travels to the Red Queen's crowning.
+There, a younger Mad Hatter mocks the Red Queen when the crown does not fit her abnormal head.
+When her father deems her unfit to rule, the Red Queen throws a tantrum that causes her head to swell and vows revenge on the Hatter.
+Alice learns of an event in both the Queens' pasts that causes friction between the two and travels back in time again, hoping to change the Red Queen's character.

+The young White Queen steals a tart from her mother and leaves crumbs under her sister's bed.
+When confronted by their mother, the White Queen lies and lets her sister take the blame, causing the young Red Queen to run out of the castle in tears.
+Alice sees her about to run into a clock being carried across the square; believing this to be the event that changes her head, she pushes the clock out of the way.
+However, the young Red Queen still falls and hits her head.
 Alice is confronted by a weakened Time, who berates her for putting all of time in danger.
-She runs into a nearby mirror back into the real world, where she wakes up in a mental hospital, diagnosed with female hysteria.
-With the help of her mother, she returns to Wonderland, where she travels to the Jabberwocky attack and discovers that the Hatter's family did not die, but were captured by the Red Queen's Red Knights.
+She runs into a nearby mirror and back into the real world, where she wakes up in a mental hospital, diagnosed with female hysteria.
+With the help of her mother, she returns to Wonderland, travels to the Jabberwocky attack and discovers that the Hatter's family was captured by the Red Queen's Red Knights.